 Approximately 8% of Americans experience post-traumatic stress disorder (PTSD) at some point during their lives.
-If you’ve experienced a traumatic event and are living with long-lasting symptoms such as flashbacks, Anthony Freire, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, and Kate Engstrom, LCSW, lead a team of mental health experts who treat PTSD at the Soho Center For Mental Health Counseling & Clinical Supervision in Greenwich Village of New York City.
+If you’ve experienced a traumatic event and are living with long-lasting symptoms such as flashbacks, Anthony Freire, MA, LMHC, NCC, CCMHC, Kelley Hershman, LMHC, and Kate Engstrom, LCSW, lead a team of mental health experts who treat PTSD at the Soho Center For Mental Health Counseling in Greenwich Village of New York City.
 Call or schedule an appointment online today.

 PTSD is a form of anxiety that develops after you witness or experience a traumatic event, such as a serious accident, violent personal assault, rape, combat, or a terrorist act.
 PTSD causes your memories of that event to become intrusive and uncontrollable.
 They create intense and disturbing thoughts, feelings, and memories long after the trauma ends.
 Those thoughts and emotions ultimately disrupt your ability to lead a healthy and fulfilling life.

 Anyone can develop PTSD.
 It’s also important to remember that trauma is relative and that everyone has a unique response.
 You may have a shared experience with others, but they may not respond the same way that you do.

 PTSD causes four categories of symptoms including intrusive thoughts, avoidance, negative thoughts and feelings, and arousal.

 Intrusive thoughts are repeated, involuntary, and may present as daytime memories or flashbacks and nightmares while you’re sleeping.
 Flashbacks and nightmares are often so vivid that you feel like you’re reliving your trauma.